algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0x39 {uint8 transaction field index} {uint8 transaction field array index}
 - Stack: ..., A: uint64 &rarr; ..., any
-- push Ith value of the array field F from the Ath transaction in the current group
+- Ith value of the array field F from the Ath transaction in the current group
 - Availability: v3

 ## gload t i

 - Opcode: 0x3a {uint8 transaction group index} {uint8 position in scratch space to load from}
 - Stack: ... &rarr; ..., any
-- push Ith scratch space index of the Tth transaction in the current group
+- Ith scratch space value of the Tth transaction in the current group
 - Availability: v4
 - Mode: Application